SuryaAshutosh/project-jobNjoy/DEVELOPMENT.md

 - Use HTTPS in production
 - Implement proper authentication and authorization

-This guide should help you get started with developing JobBuddy.
+This guide should help you get started with developing jobSee.
 For any questions or issues, please refer to the architecture documentation or reach out to the team.